-The purpose of a thermostat is to turn your electric heating on and off according to a set temperature.
-Electric heaters will all come with a thermostat; however, the accuracy of the device will differ from model to model.
+The aim of a thermostat is to control your heating system according to a set temperature.
+These days, most electric heaters come with thermostat control.
+However, the accuracy of the device will differ from model to model.

 Electronic thermostats maintain a set temperature with an accuracy of 0.5°.
-This is a great option as you won't waste any energy.
-The temperature settings are also more precise.
+This is a great option as you won't waste energy and the temperature settings are also more accurate.

 Digital thermostats are even more accurate and temperatures can be set with an error margin of just 0.1°.

-Thermostats can be controlled manually via a built-in control panel or remotely using a programmer.
+Smart thermostats can be controlled manually using a built-in control panel or remotely using an app.

 Wireless control allows you link up your heaters to create a centrally controlled heating zone using either Bluetooth or Wi-Fi.